Pain management: In children

 Acute pain is common in children and adolescents as a result of injury, illness, or necessary medical procedures.
 Chronic pain is present in approximately 15–25% of children and adolescents.
-It may be caused by an underlying disease, such as sickle cell anemia, cystic fibrosis, rheumatoid arthritis.
+It may be caused by an underlying disease, such as sickle cell anemia, cystic fibrosis, or rheumatoid arthritis.
 Cancer or functional disorders such as migraines, fibromyalgia, and complex regional pain could also cause chronic pain in children.

 Young children can indicate their level of pain by pointing to the appropriate face on a children's pain scale.

 Pain assessment in children is often challenging due to limitations in developmental level, cognitive ability, or their previous pain experiences.
 Clinicians must observe physiological and behavioral cues exhibited by the child to make an assessment.
-Self-report, if possible, is the most accurate measure of pain.
-Self-report pain scales involve younger kids matching their pain intensity to photographs of other children's faces, such as the Oucher Scale, pointing to schematics of faces showing different pain levels, or pointing out the location of pain on a body outline.
-Questionnaires for older children and adolescents include the Varni-Thompson Pediatric Pain Questionnaire (PPQ) and the Children's Comprehensive Pain Questionnaire.
+Self-reporting, if possible, is the most accurate measure of pain.
+Self-reporting pain scales involve younger kids matching their pain intensity to photographs of other children's faces, such as the Oucher Scale, pointing to schematics of faces showing different pain levels, or pointing out the location of pain on a body outline.
+Questionnaires for older children and adolescents include the Varni-Thompson Pediatric Pain Questionnaire and the Children's Comprehensive Pain Questionnaire.
 They are often utilized for individuals with chronic or persistent pain.

-Acetaminophen, nonsteroidal anti-inflammatory agents, and opioid analgesics are commonly used to treat acute or chronic pain symptoms in children and adolescents.
-However a pediatrician should be consulted before administering any medication.
+Paracetamol, nonsteroidal anti-inflammatory agents, and opioid analgesics are commonly used to treat acute or chronic pain symptoms in children and adolescents.

-Caregivers may provide nonpharmacological treatment for children and adolescents because it carries minimal risk and is cost effective compared to pharmacological treatment.
-Nonpharmacologic interventions vary by age and developmental factors.
+Caregivers may provide non-pharmacological treatment for children and adolescents, because it carries minimal risk and is cost effective, compared to pharmacological treatment.
+Non-pharmacologic interventions vary by age and developmental factors.
 Physical interventions to ease pain in infants include swaddling, rocking, or sucrose via a pacifier.
-For children and adolescents physical interventions include hot or cold application, massage, or acupuncture.
+For children and adolescents, physical interventions include hot or cold application, massage, or acupuncture.
 Cognitive behavioral therapy (CBT) aims to reduce the emotional distress and improve the daily functioning of school-aged children and adolescents with pain by changing the relationship between their thoughts and emotions.
-In addition this therapy teaches them adaptive coping strategies.
-Integrated interventions in CBT include relaxation technique, mindfulness, biofeedback, and acceptance (in the case of chronic pain).
+In addition, this therapy teaches children and adolescents adaptive coping strategies.
+Integrated interventions in CBT include relaxation techniques, mindfulness, biofeedback, and acceptance (in the case of chronic pain).
 Many therapists will hold sessions for caregivers to provide them with effective management strategies.